 Early in 2013, Trinity Technology Services announced the adoption of the Drupal content management system (CMS) software as our preferred platform, and began migration of our existing Apostrophe-based sites to Drupal.
 Since that time, we have completed our migration and continued building new sites.
 This decision was based on Drupal's many advantages, such as offering a robust and flexible development framework, a user-friendly editing interface for content updates, a dynamic and worldwide community of active, engaged and welcoming developers, designers and contend strategists, as well as the fact that Duke at large had selected Drupal to be the dominant platform for site development.

 To help further assist our Drupal efforts at Duke, we are sharing our modules and knowledge with the greater Duke and Drupal communities.
 These pages will provide information we hope you will find useful, whether you're a developer, designer, editor, or however you participate within the Drupal ecosystem at Duke.

 If you're interested in developing your Drupal skills, lynda.com has a number of Drupal-specific training courses.
 See the Office of Information Technology's website for information on how to take advantage of these online tutorials.

-We are also hosting “Open Office” hours where you may come by with your questions.
-Here is more information on our next event:
+We also host “Open Office” hours where you may come by with your questions.

 There is also a Drupal @ Duke community here, in which the TTS actively participates, on a roughly monthly basis.
 We encourage you to join us on our mailing list.